Critical Mass by PhotoLucida 2025 Top 50

 I will disguise myself as you

-The sudden forced emigration wrenched me from calm and comfortable life of a middle-aged architect into life of an exile in a new land.
-Everything is upended here, and my task now is to navigate unfamiliar terrain and somehow find my place here.
+The sudden and unwanted emigration wrenched me from calm and comfortable life of a middle-aged architect into the one of an exile in a new land.
+In these times, I turned to photography as a way of holding my family together, of inventing meaning where certainty was gone.

-Amid all of this, I began constructing a private, fairy-tale world hidden from prying eyes, which only my two daughters have access to.
-The world where the boundaries of possibility dissolve, the feminine fantasyland sprung from the bedtime tales mothers weave for their children, inspired by Russian folklore.
-Yet, this world is steeped in a profound sense of homesickness.
+I began constructing a private, fairy-tale world hidden from prying eyes, which only my two daughters have access to.
+The world where the boundaries of possibility dissolve, the feminine fantasyland sprung from the bedtime tales mothers weave for their children.

 "We are proud to present the Diploma Award to Mari Saxon, whose staged photography evokes a haunting visual narrative that oscillates between memory, performance, and inner myth.